-Position the lap belt as low as possible on your hips-not on your waist, then adjust it to a snug fit by pulling the shoulder portion upward through the latch plate.
+Adjust the shoulder anchor position to Adjust the Shoulder anchor position the shoulder anchor on your hips-not on your waist, then adjust it to a snug fit by pulling the shoulder portion upward through the latch plate.

 - High-positioned lap belts and loose-fitting belts both could increase the chance of injury due to sliding under the lap belt during an accident or other unintended result.
 Keep the lap belt as low on your hips as possible. - For your safety, do not place the shoulder belt under your arm.